TUDelft-IN4303-2014/assignments/milestone3-codegen/overview.md

     1. select the project folder
     2. select **Build Project** from the **Project** menu
     3. the console will report success or failure
-4. Go to the Jasmin Homepage and download the 2.4 release
+4. Go to the Jasmin Homepage and
+    1. download the 2.4 release,
+    2. copy the `jasmin.jar` file,
-5. Take the `jasmin.jar` file and place it in the `lib` directory of Jasmin project in Eclipse
+    3. and place it in the `lib` directory of your Jasmin project in Eclipse.
+    4. Later, you need to do this for all projects with Jasmin files which should be translated into classes.

 #### Usage